trip-zip/awesome-from-scratch/README.md

 ## Why awesome?
 * It has a reputation of being "intimidating", but really it doesn't have to be.
 * The [API documentation](https://awesomewm.org/apidoc/) is fantastic, BUT, it's often geared towards developers which can contribute to the intimidation factor.
 * It's insanely configurable, fast, extensible.
-Even right out of the box it's highly useable.
+* Even right out of the box it's highly useable.
-* If you're just looking to get work done, honestly, double check the keybindings close this tab, and get to work.
+* If you're just looking to get work done, honestly, double check the keybindings, close this tab, and get to work.
 It works really nice right out of the box.

 ## Project goals
 1. Start from scratch, use the config and find real pain points, and make a wish list of things to add/improve.
 Solve my issues as they come up.